FALL FOLIAGE IN WEST VIRGINIA AND NEW RIVER GORGE NATIONAL PARK

 Day 3 – Monday, October 14

-Before leaving the area, we stopped in the downtown of Fayetteville town which was the location of our hotel the night before.
-There wasn’t much to it – one main street, a church, a couple shops, cafes and a park.
+Before leaving, we stopped in the downtown area of Fayetteville which was the location of our hotel the night before.
+There wasn’t much to this little town – one main street, a church, a couple shops, cafes and a park.

 I found an interesting mural which portrayed the main attractions of the area - the bridge, river, water sports and rock climbing, as well as some history and culture.